A will can be the document that states who would raise a person’s children if something happens to the parent.

 CONTACT A SKAGIT ESTATE PLANNING LAWYER TO HELP WITH YOUR PLAN

 Plan for your future, protect what you have earned, and provide for your loved ones by calling us at 360.630.3635.
-You may also request a Skype or FaceTime video consultation if you are unable to come into our office.
+You may also request a FaceTime video consultation.

 Most people know about wills and their basic purpose – to ensure that one’s hard earned assets go to the right beneficiaries when an individual passes away.
 But wills can be used to accomplish one or more of the following important goals: